yousif-alnaimi/JaffaCakesClassifier/README.md

 Care was taken to only choose recipes of normal sized Jaffa Cakes as opposed to giant and loaf cakes, though vegan recipes were allowed through.
-Note that recipe 11 in this list is outside the training set, as it contains no sugar and uses maple syrup instead, but it has still been included for sake of completion, though it was ommitted in the analysis in the poster.
+Note that recipe 11 in this list is outside the training set, as it contains no sugar and uses maple syrup instead, but it has still been included for sake of completion, though it was omitted in the analysis in the poster.

 ## Graphing